-Furthermore, a time registration system must be used, so that the actual number of person-hours used can be calculated, documented, and approved.
+Furthermore, a time registration system must be used, so that the actual number of person-hours used can be calculated, documented, and approved according to the organisation's procedures.

 There is no distinction in principle between the person-hours of permanent, temporary, and voluntary personnel dedicated to the implementation of a programme.
 In all cases, the rates must adhere to the following: